-Most people think of slathering on sunscreen for special outdoor occasions, like heading to the beach or attending a picnic.
-New research, however, shows that applying sun protection every day can not only reduce the risk of skin cancer, but also help slow down the skin’s aging process.
+Evidence shows that using sunscreen every day not only reduces the risk of skin cancer but also helps slow down the skin’s aging process.

-The study tracked over 900 people age 55 or younger for four years.
-During that time, participants who used a broad-spectrum sunscreen on a daily basis had 24 percent less skin aging than those who use sunscreen only intermittently.
+According to one study, people who use broad-spectrum sunscreen on a daily basis experience 24 percent less skin aging than those who use sunscreen only intermittently.
 The 2013 study, published in the influential Annals of Internal Medicine, followed more than 900 people over a four year period.
 It found that even participants who started daily sunscreen applications in their 40s and 50s showed reduced signs of skin aging.

 There are two types of sun rays that can damage your skin in different ways.
-UVB rays are responsible sunburns while UVA rays can lead to aging and the development of skin cancers.
+UVB rays are responsible for sunburns while UVA rays can lead to aging and the development of skin cancers.

 “Our skin is constantly creating abnormal cells that have the potential to evolve into cancers, but in most cases, the immune system finds them early and knocks them out,” says says E. Victor Ross, MD, director of laser and cosmetic dermatology at Scripps Clinic.
 “Sun exposure diminishes your skin’s immune response, which can allow those early abnormal cells to continue to grow into cancer," Dr. Ross says.